flutter/website/src/get-started/codelab.md

     {% endindent %}

     **You can try the app with a screen reader.
-    Turn on the screen reader on your device using the following steps:**
+    To turn on the screen reader on your device, complete the following steps:**

     {% comment %} Nav tabs {% endcomment -%}
     <ul class="nav nav-tabs" id="editor-setup" role="tablist">